Richard Armitage On Stage - Theatre Credits, Bio and Tickets

 As he doubted a career in musical theatre, Armitage enrolled at LAMDA to study acting, and later joined the RSC for productions such as Macbeth, The Duchess of Malfi and Hamlet.
 These led to his first television appearances in the series Sparkhouse, then Between the Sheets, Cold Feet and Ultimate Force.

-Armitage saw later success with series such as North ad South, his first leading role in 2004.
+Armitage saw later success with series such as North and South, his first leading role in 2004.
 He played John Thornton, a mill owner who is the subject of the affections of a young woman from the south of England who moves to the north.

 Having made a cameo appearance in Star Wars Episode I – The Phantom Menace, and Captain America: The First Avenger, Armitage’s big-screen break really came in 2012 when he was cast as the leader of the dwarves Thorin Oakenshield in the three The Hobbit films.

 On stage, Armitage toured the world at the turn of the millennium playing Angus in an RSC production of Macbeth which toured the country as well as excursions to Broadway and Tokyo.
 However, theatre work is relatively scarce throughout his overall career.
 One highlight came in 2014 when he played John Proctor in Arthur Miller’s The Crucible at the Old Vic.
 Two years later, he appeared in Mike Bartlett’s Love, Love, Love in Kenneth at the Laura Pels theatre in New York.
 In 2020, Armitage starred in Uncle Vanya alongside Toby Jones at the Harold Pinter Theatre.